Diy4rt/Diy4rt/README.md

     <h1>Diya Sharma</h1>
     <h2>Electronics & Communication Engineer</h2>
     <p>
-      <a href="mailto:rinkussharma1980.com">10maydiyassss@gmail.com</a>
+      <a href="mailto:10maydiyassss@gmail.com">10maydiyassss@gmail.com</a>Shimla, H.P.
     </p>
   </header>

   <section class="section">
     <h2>Summary</h2>
     <p>
        With a strong foundation in programming, PCB designing, and a keen interest in VLSI design, I'm eager to find a position where I can utilize my skills and knowledge.
 I'm a quick learner, a dedicated worker, and committed to continuous learning and professional development.
 I'm excited to apply my theoretical knowledge to real-world projects and collaborate with experienced professionals.
     </p>
   </section>